digitranslab/jumpstart/docs/docs/widgets/table/serverside-operations/search.md

 <img className="screenshot-full" src="/img/widgets/table/serverside-operations/search-loading.png" alt="Add loading state" />

-This is how server side search operation is implemented in ToolJet's **Table** component.
+This is how server side search operation is implemented in JumpStart's **Table** component.
 Now when a search is performed in the **Table** component, the query is executed on the server, allowing the search to be applied across the entire dataset.

 </div>